sushmashivakavi/docs/help/templates.md

 ## Service Explicit

-These are the messages which require explicit consent from the customer, that has been verified directly from the recipient in a robust and verifiable manner and recorded by the consent registrar.
-Any service message which doesn’t fall under the service-implicit category.
+These messages necessitate explicit consent from the customer, which has been directly verified from the recipient in a reliable and verifiable manner.
+The consent is recorded by the consent registrar.
+These messages do not fall into the category of service-implicit messages.

 `Note: Additionally, the customer consent template needs to be linked to content templates in the service explicit category.`